Republic of Ireland football league system: Cup eligibility

-Below level 6 the pyramid becomes regional and the cups become accordingly regional.
+Below level 7 the pyramid becomes regional and the cups become accordingly regional.
 Further down the pyramid is split on a county basis, counties having their own cups accordingly.
-This excludes some tournaments marked "Senior Cups", which often are competitions between teams representing top professional clubs in a given district.
+This excludes some tournaments marked "Senior Cups", which often are competitions between teams representing top professional clubs in a given district, such as the Munster Senior Cup.

 Promotion and relegation

 A promotion and relegation system has existed between the League of Ireland Premier Division and the League of Ireland First Division since 1985–86.
 Between 2008 and 2011, A Championship teams were also eligible for promotion to the First Division.
 Promotion and relegation systems also operate within the separate provincial league systems.
 There is no formal promotion and relegation relationship between the provincial leagues and the League of Ireland.
 Teams have been invited to join the League of Ireland however.
 In 2015, Cabinteely of the Leinster Senior League became the most recent team to accept an invite.
-In 2022, it was revealed that a third tier in the League of Ireland would be launched in 2023, but although not formally announced by the FAI, the third tier got postponed until 2024, due to lack of interest from clubs in the country.
+In 2024, it was announced by the FAI that a 3rd tier will be launched in 2026.
+The new league will contain 20 clubs in total., split into North and South divisions.
+The teams will play against other teams in their respective divisions first to qualify for playoffs, where top teams from North and South will compete for a chance to be promoted to the LOI Men's First Division.
+This is expected to include various current intermediate clubs, as well as reserve sides of League of Ireland clubs and new entities similar to Kerry F.C.

 The system

 Level one in the pyramid, the top division of Irish football, is run by the League of Ireland Premier Division (which gives its name to the competition in that division), the winners of which are regarded as the champions of the Republic of Ireland.
 Level two is run by the League of Ireland.
 Together, these two divisions make up what is known as "league football".

 The leagues below level two are classed as "non-League football", meaning they are outside the League of Ireland.
 The leagues at levels three to six comprise the Provincial League System, and are run by the Provinces.
 The top level (level 3) of the Provincial leagues is known as the Senior Leagues and the winners of which are regarded as the champions of their respective Province.
+At present only Munster and Leinster have leagues at this level.
 Levels seven to twelve are designed as "Regional Feeder Leagues" or District Leagues.

 There is currently no promotion or relegation system between the League of Ireland First Division (Level 2) and the provincial leagues (Level 3) in place.
 Therefore, there is no movement between the football league and non-league football and the only way non-league club can enter the football league is if they are elected.